Donate

 Yes – the guidance applies to all schools in England.

-So what will children in primary schools actually be learning about LGBTQ+ issues?
+So what do children in primary schools actually learn about LGBTQ+ issues?

-The difference is that now, every school will need to teach children about relationships and families.
+Every school needs to teach children about relationships and families.
 The guidance for primary schools says that this can include LGBTQ+ families.
 In practice, that means teaching children that it’s OK to have two mums, two dads or another family structure, such as being cared for by grandparents, single parents, or adoptive/foster parents.
 Take a look at some examples of books featuring different family structures.

 We believe that children deserve to learn about a world which reflects the one in which they are growing up.
-Many children will have LGBTQ+ parents, friends or family members, and this new guidance will help them to grow up knowing that their families are accepted as much as everyone else’s.
+Many children have LGBTQ+ parents, friends or family members, and the guidance will help them to grow up knowing that their families are accepted as much as everyone else’s.

-Will parents be able to withdraw their children from lessons about LGBTQ+ people and relationships?
+Can parents withdraw their children from lessons about LGBTQ+ people and relationships?

 Parents can’t withdraw their children from Relationships Education in primary or secondary school.
 But they can withdraw their children from some or all of Sex Education at both primary and secondary level, up until three terms before their child’s 16th birthday.